Monsignor John Hawes

 He designed himself a small cottage, The Hermitage, adjacent to St John of God Hospital in Geraldton.
 Hawes declared the building, completed in 1936, was to be his retirement home.
 At the same time he also designed a beautiful chapel, San Spirito, that was built in the grounds of the Geraldton cemetery, and included a place for his own grave at the foot of the Rood Screen and a brass effigy of himself set into a marble slab.
 However, in 1939, Monsignor Hawes left Western Australia for England and eventually Cat Island in the Bahamas, never to return.

 Hawes was not only admired and respected for his architectural work, he was loved by his parishioners, and the wider community.
 He was especially respected for his knowledge of and love for animals.
 As well as breeding and at times riding race horses, he also bred fox terriers and included a special entry for his beloved Dominie in his house in Mullewa.
 His biggest regret on leaving Geraldton was having to say goodbye to his beloved companion and noted in his diary that 'the loss of the dog's companionship was the greatest cross he had to bear'.
+Follow the link to read a story of Hawes's beloved horse Benito Boy.

 While his aim in returning to The Bahamas had been to live out his life as a hermit under the name of Fra Jerome, his architectural skills as well as his priestly talents, were once more, very much in demand.
 This was also a very productive stage of his architectural life and as well as building 4 Churches on Cat Island and 1 on Long Island, he undertook his biggest commission of all in Nassau – St Augustine’s Monastery, School and Church, as well as the convent of Blessed Martin de Porres.